Grand Trunk Express: History

 As the train consisted of only 2 through coaches, it proved insufficient to meet the traffic requirements.
 In addition, the train's schedule depended on the schedules of the trains carrying the through carriages, and was thus subject to regular delays.
 This led to a revision in the operation of the train and the revamped 'Grand Trunk express' commenced operating as a dedicated daily train between Madras and Delhi from 1 September 1930.
 The rakes used for the train were supplied by the Great Indian Peninsular Railway for the next few years.

 Until the mid-1960s, the Grand Trunk Express completed the 1356 mile journey between Madras and New Delhi in about 50 hours.
 After the introduction of the Dakshin Express in 1968, the Grand Trunk Express was moved to a faster schedule.
 For a few years after the change in schedule, the train operated as a fully air-conditioned service for two days every week and with a mixed consist on the remaining 5 days.
 In time, the air-conditioned service was discontinued.
 Today, the train covers the 2182.4 kilometer journey in 35 hours and 15 minutes, with 40 halts (exclusive of the terminals) at an average speed of 62kmph.

 From 10 December 2015, the train started terminating at Delhi Sarai Rohilla instead of New Delhi.
 From 12 May 2018, the terminal was reverted to New Delhi.

+From 9 February 2024, This train got shifted to Madras Egmore few kms away from Chennai Central.
+Additional stoppage provided in Chennai Egmore.

 Timings

-12615 Chennai Central - New Delhi Grand Trunk Express leaves Chennai Central at 18.50 and reaches New Delhi by 06.35 the third day.
+12615 Madras Egmore - New Delhi Grand Trunk Express leaves Madras Egmore by 17:40 and reaches New Delhi by 05:05 the third day.

-12616 New Delhi - Chennai Central Grand Trunk Express leaves New Delhi by 16.10 and reaches Chennai Central by 04.30 the third day.
+12616 New Delhi - Madras Egmore Grand Trunk Express leaves New Delhi by 16:10 and reaches Madras Egmore by 05:00 the third day.

-Schedule and Service
+Schedule and service

 The train passes through the states of Tamil Nadu, Andhra Pradesh, Telangana, Maharashtra, Madhya Pradesh, Rajasthan, Uttar Pradesh, Haryana and Delhi.

-As per the numbering of the Indian Railways, the train has been assigned the numbers 12615/12616, with 12615 being assigned for the Chennai Central (MAS) – New Delhi (NDLS) run and 12616 for the New Delhi (NDLS) – Chennai Central (MAS) run.
+As per the numbering of the Indian Railways, the train has been assigned the numbers 12615/12616, with 12615 being assigned for the Madras Egmore (MS) – New Delhi (NDLS) run and 12616 for the New Delhi (NDLS) – Madras Egmore (MS) run.

-Coach Composition
+Coach composition

 It runs with LHB coach.
 It has a total of 22 coaches.